dod-ccpo/atat-web-api/README.md

 #### Set environment variables in a `.env` file
 ```
+cd ./poc/random_quote
 cat <<EOT >> .env
 REGION="East US"
-STAGE=your_stage_name
 EOT
 ```

 #### Deploy app (and repeat as needed iteratively)
 ```
-sls deploy
+sls deploy --stage <your-stage-name>
 ```

-This should create all resources described in `./poc/serverless.yml`.
+This should create all resources described in `./poc/random_quote/serverless.yml`, which represents a single microservice.
 As of this writing (June 26, 2021), this consists of the following instances:
 * App Insights
 * Function App
 * Storage Account